dnswlt/mqtt-loadtest/README.md

     pip install -r requirements.txt

+## RabbitMQ Configuration

+In `%appdata%\RabbitMQ\rabbitmq.conf`, add the following line (create file if it doesn't exist)

+    mqtt.exchange = mqtt

+Restart RabbitMQ for the config to take effect, and add the `perf` user.
+Open the RabbitMq admin shell and do:

+    rabbitmq-service.bat stop
+    rabbitmq-service.bat start
+    rabbitmqctl.bat add_user perf ferp777
+    rabbitmqctl set_permissions -p / perf ".*" ".*" ".*"

 ## Run

-Start one or more Python process that will generated and send messages at full throttle.
+Start one or more Python processes that will generated and send messages at full throttle.

+    python ./mqttperf.py

 Open `mqtt.html` in one or more Browsers and see what happens :-)